MorphometricsGroup/iwamasa-2022/README.md

     * To extract features from the vein networks

 ## License
+The source code is licensed MIT.

-These supplementary materials are licensed under a [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/legalcode).
+The documents and data are licensed under a [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/legalcode).